mixtur/raytracer-weekend/readme.md

 ```

 TODO:
-- **bug** - for some triangle-camera co-orientations output is extremely noisy.
-Not sure why yet.
 - **bug** - when burley_pbr_separate is rendered with image based importance sampling, colors get bent a little
 - scene serialization for workers
 - better tone mapping